 View the city from the water…

 Why not visit a new place by taking a journey down the river?
 The Thames Clipper is one of the most efficient ways to get around the city, stopping at 23 piers along the river.
-Our developments across east London are ideally located for this – with boat stops close to our developments Royal Albert Wharf, Dockside at Millharbour, The Kiln Works and Woolwich Reach.
+A number of our developments across London are ideally located for this – with boat stops close to our developments Royal Albert Wharf, Woolwich Reach and Castle & Victoria.

 Award-winning development - Royal Albert Wharf